I love working with children, teachers and schools across the world on P4C, VbE, global education and mindfulness.

 I am a qualified teacher (PGCE) and practised P4C as a full time class teacher until 2001 when I started working for SAPERE, the UK charity.
 I also have a Masters Degree in Education.

-I am a registered SAPERE Trainer and currently employed part time as SAPERE’s Partnerships Manager.
+I am a registered SAPERE Trainer and worked for SAPERE from 2003 until 2020 as Development, Content and Partnerships Manager.

 I work as a consultant for VotesforSchools that provides a national weekly resource (VotePack), created by teachers, on topical issues that address multiple curriculum areas; Citizenship, PSHE, British Values and Prevent.
 The VotePack supports questioning and informed discussion that leads to an online national vote.
 Voting engages young people in democratic action, and gives them a voice, that genuinely influences national change.